Cold Brew Coffee NZ: Exact Ratios & Best Beans

 Coffee Expert

 Cold brew coffee has become the ultimate refreshment for New Zealand's warm summer months, offering a smooth, low-acid alternative to traditional hot brewing methods.
 This comprehensive guide covers everything from basic cold brew techniques to advanced variations, with specific recommendations for New Zealand coffee beans and equipment perfect for our unique climate and lifestyle.
+Whether you're brewing at a bach in the Coromandel or preparing a batch for the office in Wellington, this guide will help you make consistently excellent cold brew.

 Choosing beans for cold brew?
 Brazilian and Colombian single origins work exceptionally well, offering the chocolate and nut notes that shine in cold extraction.
+For dedicated cold brew beans, see our guide to the best coffee beans for cold brew.

 What is Cold Brew Coffee?